inveniosoftware/rfcs/rfcs/framework-0040-relations.md

 - Technically diffcult to understand and debug because of the resolving magic happening behind the scenes.
 A special library, catches requests to special URLs, and translates them into database queries.
 This is non-intuitive and very difficult to trace when it's not working as expected.
 - Lack of fine grained control.
 It is not easily possible to control which fields from the referenced record is included.
 For instance, a biblographic record relates to a grant record that relates to a funder record.
 All three records will be dereferenced, causing the index JSON to become very big.
 - Security/performance - because JSONRef is based on making HTTP requests, there's a risk that badly formed URLs, will cause HTTP requests to be made.
 At best this will only cause performance issues, at worst it opens a backdoor for injecting content in the JSON document.
-While this could also be considered a feature, ability to relate to externally hosted records, we think the performance/security issues makes this technically impossible.
+While this could also be considered a feature, ability to relate to externally hosted records, we think the performance/security issues makes this undesirable.

 ## Design